You've spent a couple of grand on a home espresso machine. But what about a grinder?

 Porlex hand coffee mill $60

-If you're making French press or pour over at home, this is the grinder you need, and it comes in two sizes.
-The main problem with these grinders for home espressos is adjusting the grind size, and you spend longer churning - maybe four minutes to produce an espresso shot.
+If you're making French press or pour-over at home, this is the grinder you need, and it comes in two sizes.
+The main problem with these grinders for home espressos is adjusting the grind size (you have to fiddle with the burrs) and you spend longer churning- maybe four minutes - to produce an espresso shot.
 Scheltus says in tests at Market Lane, the Porlex even beat the Breville in cup quality.